 To be honest, growing up I had several teachers who were not prepared for teaching, which had a lasting effect on my early training.
 I wished there were something like this that could have helped those teachers and me too as I started my career in teaching strings.
 The good in this is that it has spurred me to action to make things better for others and recognize the need for access to relevant and necessary string teaching resources for all.

 Principal violin teachers with whom I studied include Peter Kaman (studied with Galamian), Dana Pomerantz-Mazurkevich (studied with David Oistrakh), Clayton Hoener (studied with Roman Totenberg).
 I was admitted to the Longy School of Music by Roman Totenberg, graduating with an Undergraduate Diploma as well as Bachelor of Music in Violin Performance cum Laude from Emerson College while the Longy School had a cooperative program with Emerson.
 Roman Totenberg’s comment after my audition was “Are you sure you are old enough for this program?”

 Working part time at Harvard University Division of Continuing Education while studying at Longy allowed me to eat, be insured, and take courses through Harvard and MIT that counted toward my degree.
 Prior to majoring in music, I studied physics at Central Washington University while on a scholarship for violin, playing in the Yakima Symphony Orchestra and taking lessons from Peter Kaman in the Seattle Symphony.

-I founded Aardvark String Quartet in Central Washington State in 2003, and in 2007 produced the album “Tranquillo: A Northwest Celebration.”
+In 2003 I founded Aardvark String Quartet in central Washington State, and in 2007 produced the album “Tranquillo: A Northwest Celebration.”
 The CD features light classics, the type of music often played at weddings and parties.
 (This album was picked up by AI on YouTube which automatically created a channel for it based on popularity.)